sam-lawrence/HyperFrame/README.md

 # HyperFrame

-HyperFrame structures related information in an HTML document by searching for recurrent patterns in it's element tree.
+HyperFrame structures related information in an HTML document by searching for recurrent patterns in its element tree.

 ## An example